quanteda/tutorials.quanteda.io/content/basic-operations/tokens/tokens_ngrams.markdown

 ```

 {{% notice tip %}}
-`tokens_ngrans()` is an efficient function, but it returns a large object if multiple values are given to `n` or `skip`.
+`tokens_ngrams()` is an efficient function, but it returns a large object if multiple values are given to `n` or `skip`.
 Since n-grams inflates the size of objects without adding much information, we recommend to generate n-grams more selectively using `tokens_compound()`.
 {{% /notice %}}